Types of Dental Specialists

-How many different types of dentists are there?
+How many different types of dentist specialists are there?

 - General Dentist